Nikhil Dwivedi: Career

-Dwivedi made his acting debut in the crime comedy film My Name Is Anthony Gonsalves (2008), directed by E. Niwas and co-starring Amrita Rao and Mithun Chakraborty.
-He played the title role of an aspiring actor who unwittingly becomes embroiled in crime.
-Patsy N of Rediff.com wrote that he “shows potential” in his first role.
-He was nominated for the Filmfare Best Male Debut Award as well as the Stardust Award for Superstar of Tomorrow – Male.
+Dwivedi made his acting debut in the crime comedy film My Name Is Anthony Gonsalves (2008), directed by E. Niwas.
+The film was a commercial failure at the box office.
+Reviewing the film, Patsy N of Rediff.com noted that he "shows potential" in his performance.
+For the role, he received nominations for the Filmfare Best Male Debut Award and the Stardust Award for Superstar of Tomorrow – Male.